 Easing Acquisition Pain by Streamlining Diverse and Interdependent Processes

-ABB aligns disparate business processes using iGrafx Flowcharter, and greatly streamlines operations as a result.
+ABB aligns disparate business processes using the iGrafx platform, and greatly streamlines operations as a result.

 Asea Brown Boveri—better known around the world as ABB—is a Netherlands-based firm that develops technology for companies in specific industrial sectors.
 The company operates through two divisions: Power Technologies, which supplies a broad range of systems and services to the energy and utilities sector and to industrial clients; and Automation Technologies, which creates an extensive array of drive-technology systems—motors and controllers, for example.
 ABB employs approximately 139,000 people in 100 countries.

 Enjoying considerable success and, in recent years, having acquired a number of companies, ABB found itself experiencing growing pains.
 The pain was particularly apparent where business processes were concerned.
 This was due to the fact that each firm that ABB had acquired had brought with it its own processes.
 When integrating 21 separate legacy systems, ABB’s information network was feeling the strain.